You’re the CEO of Web Rocket Media, right?

 How did you get from high school to your current role?

-So high school, high school I didn’t know what I wanted to do.
+So high school, I didn’t know what I wanted to do.
 I didn’t know what my career was supposed to be.
 I had no idea, honestly.
 And I remember asking some close friends, we were all getting ready to go to college and I said, “Hey what are you going to school for?” and one of my close friends said, “Hey, I’m going to be a Social Studies teacher because I'm good at Social Studies.”
 And I was like oh that’s awesome and I’m thinking wow my friends have their whole lives mapped out for them already and I had no clue what I wanted to do.
 But I knew I was creative, I knew I was good at English, so I said you know what, maybe I'll just go to school to be an English teacher and I'll start there and see how it goes.
 But what I did was when I got my Master's Degree, I decided to tie in business to the secondary education part of what I was learning and I majored in English and minored in secondary education.

 Originally I started my career as a teacher and I realized teaching– although very rewarding and I love kids and all of that, it wasn't right for me.
 So I switched to corporate, I started working for different corporate entities.
 I ended up eventually becoming a Global Marketing Director of a Fortune 500 pharmaceutical corporation, I worked for different agencies, I worked for some large startups where I was managing million-dollar a month marketing budgets.
 I was managing PPC campaigns, pay-per-click campaigns for a million dollars a month.
 And all the while, while I was working these fulltime positions, I always had my own business going on the side.

-I had from 2006 to 2011-- I owned a real estate property management firm, I also have my business, so I was always working round-the-clock, pretty much everyday and always trying to grow my business.
+From 2006 to 2011-- I owned a real estate property management firm, I also have my business, so I was always working round-the-clock, pretty much everyday and always trying to grow my business.
 But I was doing the whole full-time thing too at the same time and then fast forward to 2016, I was working for a home security corporation, I was their VP of marketing and the company sold.
 So at that point, I'm at the point where I don't want to interview anymore and I don't want to go on another job interview and I don't want to try to get another job with someone.
 And I don't want to deal with that and I certainly don't want to work for someone and put in my blood, sweat, and tears into something–only to get told 3 years later that I'm losing my options and they're selling the company, sorry.

-So, well, when that happened to me, I made the decision to go into business for myself.
+So when that happened to me, I made the decision to go into business for myself.
 I started Web Rocket Media September 1st of 2016 and I grew that company from nothing.
-I had nothing, I had no money in the bank, I had basically $200 to my name, I was just in a bad place and everything was just like all right, either do it and make it, or not survive.
+I had nothing, I had no money in the bank, I had basically $200 to my name, I was just in a bad place and everything was just all right, either do it and make it, or not survive.
 Basically that was it.
 And then I started to grow the business and revenue started increasing.
 And it was very surreal to me for a long time, as far as when I started to really earn a lot more money than I was making in the beginning.
 And Upwork has been fantastic and wonderful, I owe a lot of my success to Upwork.

 Do you feel like that was your a-ha moment?
 You said when the company closed?